GoldenDog190/reading-notes-201/class-01.md

 3. HTML5 work in progress

 **DOCTYPES**
 > *DOCTYPES* tell browsers which version of HTML you are using, and are put at the very top of your HTML structure.
+  * Put an left-angle bracket, right-angle bracket, and put the version of HTML you are using inside of the brackets: !DOCTYPE html

 **Comments in HTML**
  - You should always put comments in your code, so that you and other people will know what code you are working on and can come back to it, as well as what that code does and what you are trying to do with it, so it can be debugged later.
-  * For comments put an opening bracket, closing bracket, and put this inside of the brackets: !-- comment in here --
+  * For comments put an left-angle bracket, right-angle bracket, and put this inside of the brackets: !-- comment in here --

 **ID Attribute**
+-

+**Class Attribute**
+-

+**Grouping Text & Elemnets in a Block**
+-

+**Grouping Text & Elements Inline**
+-

+**iFrames**
+-

+**Information about your Pages**
+-

+**Escape Characters**
+-

 **Block Elements**
 - elements that will always appear to start on a new line in the browser of the window